orstavik/JoiEvents/docs/3_EventTranslationAndRouting/13_Event_linkClick.md

 ## Filter all link type elements

-The chapter on TypeFilteredEvent pattern illustrates how we can filter link clicks on `<a>` elements.
+The chapter on TypedEvent pattern illustrates how we can filter link clicks on `<a>` elements.
 However, there are two other link elements that can be `click`ed in an HTML page:
 `<area>` (with nodeName "AREA") and inline SVG `<a>` elements (with nodeName "a").
 In addition, a `click` will not navigate if a `metaKey` was pressed at the same time.